chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 **Mechanics:**

 * The Liquidity Premium is deducted at contribution
-* Premium capital is routed automatically, on-chain, into the Open General Contract
+* Premium capital is routed automatically, on-chain, into the FishLP Contract
-* Capital in the Open General Contract is subject to longer lockups and protocol-level governance
+* Capital in the FishLP Contract is subject to longer lockups and protocol-level governance
 * Liquidity Premium capital does **not** represent ownership in any single Fish School portfolio

 **Applicability:**